 and

-A move to gain the high ground to the north was discovered and the battalion was caught
+casualties mounted.
+A move to gain the high ground to the north was discovered by the Germans and the battalion was caught

 in